-- \ To understand the basic concepts of management and software applications in construction projects. - \ To plan, schedule and execute the construction projects based on materials, equipment, manpower and cost management. - \ To understand cost management and software applications in project management.
+- To learn the basic concepts of management and software applications in construction projects. - To plan, schedule and execute the construction projects based on materials, equipment, manpower and cost management. - To get exposure on cost management and software applications in project management.

-UNIT - I: BASIC CONCEPTS IN MANAGEMENT
+UNIT -I: BASIC CONCEPTS IN MANAGEMENT

-Principles of Management - Role of project manager - Types and phases of construction projects - Functions of Management - Types of organization - Types of Business Operations - Project delivery methods- Quality control and Quality assurance.
+Principles of Management - Role of project manager - Types and phases of construction projects -Functions of Management - Types of organization - Types of Business Operations - Project delivery methods- Quality control and Quality assurance.

-UNIT - II: CONSTRUCTION PLANNING AND SCHEDULING (9 Periods)
+CONSTRUCTION PLANNING AND SCHEDULING UNIT - II: (9 Periods)